DecadeReverb/strainer-asp-dotnet/README.md

 ### Sorts

 `Sorts` is a comma-delimited list of property names to sort by.
 Order of properties **does matter**.
 Strainer by default sorts ascendingly.
 Adding a dash prefix (`-`) before the property name switches the sorting way to descending.
-You can control that behaviour with [custom sorting way formatter](#custom-sorting-way-formatter).
+You can control this behaviour with [custom sorting way formatter](#custom-sorting-way-formatter).

 ### Filters